ameeracadam/Masterclass/task6_building_models&apis/Task6.md

 We will use the same container in **Task 5**

 ### Set up a Docker container for PostgREST
+#####    If you are using the virtual machine, PostgREST has already been set up for you.
 For Windows:
 -   Navigate to the [PostgREST Downloads page](https://github.com/PostgREST/postgrest/releases/tag/v6.0.2)
 -   Select **postgrest-v6.0.2-windows-x64.zip** and **Save**